 Thanks to the generosity of our donors, the University of Arizona Mel and Enid Zuckerman College of Public Health was able to award 88 scholarships for the 2019-2020 academic year.

-Our students and their benefactors gathered together to share a meal and connect a face to the name to complete the circle of giving at the annual Scholarship Luncheon held at Hacienda Del Sol in Tucson on Nov.
-15.
+Our students and their benefactors gathered together to share a meal and connect a face to the name to complete the circle of giving at the annual Scholarship Luncheon held at the Arizona Inn on Nov.
+15 in Tucson.